Adrish-dev-dl/Blue-team-Stuff/README.md

 # BTLO-Writeups
-Repostiroy consisting of walthough's for Blue team labs online.
+Repostiroy consisting of walkthough's for Blue team labs online.
 Before going thourgh the writeup's please make sure to try the lab exercise's.